ALLBLACKHIM/weather-app/README.md

 # Weather Now

 A simple and clean weather application that provides real-time weather information for any city in the world.
+Now with a dynamic and visually appealing design!

 ## Features